VNet and subnet planning

 • Select a VNet and subnets that you previously created

-In both cases, use this guide to calculate and verify the limits of the VNet and subnets available in your Azure subscription to ensure that you have enough networking resources to create clusters in CDP.
+In both cases, use this guide to calculate and verify the limits of the VNet and subnets available in your Azure subscription to ensure that you have enough networking resources to create clusters in Cloudera.

-If you would like CDP to create a new VNet, you will need to specify a valid CIDR in IPv4 range that will be used to define the range of private IPs for VM instances provisioned into these subnets.
+If you would like Cloudera to create a new VNet, you will need to specify a valid CIDR in IPv4 range that will be used to define the range of private IPs for VM instances provisioned into these subnets.
 This must be a /16 CIDR, but you can customize the IP Range.
 The default is 10.10.0.0/16.

 You cannot use the following reserved CIDR blocks for your VNet: